open-spaced-repetition/awesome-fsrs/README.md

 #### [Rember](https://www.rember.com/)

   A simple yet powerful spaced repetition system designed to help you remember more.
-It uses AI to automatically generate cards and FSRS v5 to schedule your reviews.
+It uses AI to automatically generate cards and FSRS-5 to schedule your reviews.

   Rember uses [ts-fsrs](https://github.com/open-spaced-repetition/ts-fsrs).